 * sledding in the little park by Ellwood

-* trying to build an igloo, failing, and making it a snow fort with twig flag with my lovely ladies
+* trying to build an igloo, failing, and making it a snow fort with twig flag with my lovely ladies * lots of long dog walks around the park

 * group dinners